 Education Specialist (Ed.S.) in Curriculum and Instruction (Initial certification) with a Tier I educational leadership certification add-on is a self-select option for certified teachers who seek leadership positions in schools below the principal and district level.
 Tier I educational leadership certification prepares the educational leader with research-based knowledge, skills and dispositions necessary to make positive changes in schools and increase student learning.
 In addition to the coursework described in the Education Specialist (Ed.S.) in Curriculum and Instruction INITIAL, Tier I Educational Leadership requires 16 additional semester hours.

-Semester First Summer I Course EDUC 7090 EDUC 7035 3 Credit Hours 3 First Summer II EDUC 7350 Curriculum Theories and Philosophies 3 Fall EDUC 7100 3 EDUC 7015 3 Research Topics and Methodology Management and Analysis of Educational Data Interim EDUC 7070 Internship in Curriculum 3
+Semester Course Title Credit Hours First EDUC 7090 Research Methods 3 Summer I EDUC 7035 Leadership in Curriculum and Instruction 3 First Summer II EDUC 7350 Curriculum Theories and Philosophies 3 Fall EDUC 7100 Research Topics and Methodology 3